alexknowshtml/How-To-Indy-Hall/generator/content/1-start-here.md

 #### A new kind of challenge

-So creating this guide posed a new challenge:
+While creating this guide, we asked ourselves the question:

 > **How do we create a resource that gives answers, but also explains how we came up with those answers and encourages members to explore new possible answers?**